 So you’re setting off overseas soon (pretty exciting, huh!?) and it dawned on you that you have no idea what to do about your money when you’re overseas.
 Should you bring travelers cheques?
-Should you bring sh*tloads of foreign currency?
-Should you sell your body to travel longer?
+Should you bring foreign currency with you?
 Fear not my would-be traveling friends, I’ve got all the answers for you right here:

 What Money Stuff You Should Bring On Your Travels:

 1) $200 USD in hard, cold cash: Stash this in different sections of different bags. $50 here, $50 there – you get the picture.
 This is used for two things – visas on borders (where it’s cheaper to pay in USD than local currency) and emergency money.
 If you find your self neck-high in the brown stuff, $100 gets you out of a lot of problems.
 Don’t forget this (and don’t change it to local currency when you want a beer but have already spent your budget that week!).

 2) 2 cards: One of these should be a credit card with up to $2k limit, the other can be your standard debit card that you use every day.
 If possible, one should be visa and the other mastercard but that’s not so important.
 Remember visa is king these days.

 3) Around $100 worth of currency for the first country you land in.
 This is a buffer to get you out of the train station/airport etc, to your hostel, get you some food, a celebratory beverage or two (you made it, you’re an official backpacker!) until you find an ATM.